ted-miller92/music_streamer_api/README.md

 ## General Citations

-The structure of the route handlers was adapted from a project and starter code for Oregon State University's CS 290 Web Development class.
-That code originally used MongoDB as a database, but this has been changed to use MariaDB and MySQL as a database.
+The structure of the route handlers was adapted from a project and starter code for Oregon State University's CS 340 Introduction to Databases and CS 290 Web Development classes.
 The basic structure of using a `db_connector.js` file has been adopted from code from an activity in OSU's CS 340, Introduction to Databases.
+More specific citations are included in the individual files.

 ## Setting up the server

 Run the server by entering the command `npm start`.
-When this is deployed on the flip server, I have changed the start command to the following:
+When this is deployed on the flip server, the start command in `package.json` has been changed to the following:

 ```
 ...